-If you work in California, you may already know that you have a right to seek workers’ compensation benefits to cover your medical bills and other such losses if you are injured in a work-related accident.
-Under California’s workers’ compensation laws, you do not need to prove that an accident was the result of negligence to be eligible for workers’ compensation benefits but you must demonstrate that it occurred as a result of your employment and occurred within the “time and space” of employment.
+If you work in California, you may already know you can seek workers’ compensation benefits to cover your medical bills and other such losses if you are injured in a work-related accident.
+Under California’s workers’ compensation laws, you do not need to prove that an accident resulted from negligence to be eligible for workers’ compensation benefits.
+Still, you must demonstrate that it occurred due to your employment and within the “time and space” of work.

 California also allows workers to seek compensation for psychiatric or stress-related injuries.
 You do not need to sustain acute bodily harm to be eligible for psychiatric injury workers’ compensation benefits.
 For psychiatric injury, you also have to show that over 50% of the cause of your psychiatric injury is a result of events that occurred at work or resulted from work activity.

 Discuss your case with an Encino psychiatric workplace injury attorney at the Law Offices of Kropach & Kropach for more information.
 We will review the details of your case and let you know whether you have grounds to file a claim or lawsuit.

 The causes of psychiatric workplace injuries in Encino can vary greatly depending on the nature of the work you do.
 In general, you may be able to pursue workers’ compensation benefits if you developed a psychiatric injury that causes a need for medical treatment or temporary or permanent disability; the condition is diagnosed by guidelines generally accepted in the medical community and is shown to be at least 51% caused by work activities.